It's Rush Limbaugh, the Excellence in Broadcasting Network, where we meet and surpass all audience expectations on a daily basis.

 How can so many Americans be so damn dumb and ignorant?

-Ignorance the right word.
+Ignorance, the right word.

-How do how are people so damned ignorant?
+How are people so damned ignorant?

-This is a sad thing.
+This is the sad thing.

-The people supporting Obama, I don't think the neurons in the brain are even firing.
+I don't think the neurons in the brain are even firing.

 It's just all in the heart.